How to properly water peyote cacti

-Watering peyote cacti can be a delicate process that changes as the plant matures from a tiny seed to a fully-grown flowering cactus.
-To ensure healthy growth, it’s essential to understand the specific needs at each stage of development.
-In this guide, we'll explore the proper watering techniques for peyote during the germination, seedling, young cactus, and mature cactus stages.
-The same techniques can also be applied to columnar sacred cacti, such as the San Pedro.
+Watering a peyote cactus requires a delicate balance that evolves as the plant matures, from a tiny seed to a fully grown, flowering cactus.
+To ensure healthy growth, it’s crucial to understand the specific watering needs at each stage of development.

 1. Germination Stage